matiwinnetou/play-hysterix/README.md

 - async access to request cache for logging request metrics (timeout based)
 - support for global metrics for all commands (HysterixGlobalStatistics) and streaming some data to hysterix-dashboard (HysterixController)
 - safe - no memory leaks possibility by design, hysterix request context should be garbage collected after each http request
+- time windowed and global statistics for requests (master)

 ## Authors:
 - Mateusz Szczap